 Britain's Royal Mint released the first three coins of the Queen's Beasts series within a year.
 That is quite unusual as most other coin series see only one new coin design released each year.
 The first "Lion of England" coin was issued in March 2016, followed by the second "Griffin of Edward III" coin in November 2016.
-The following coins were then released in March 2017 (Red Dragon of Wales), September 2017 (Unicorn of Scotland) and February 2018 (Black Bull of Clarence).
+The following coins were then released in March 2017 (Red Dragon of Wales), September 2017 (Unicorn of Scotland), February 2018 (Black Bull of Clarence), September 2018 (Falcon of the Plantagenets) and February 2019 (Yale of Beaufort).
 Proof coins with the first coin design that shows the Lion of England however only came out in December 2016.
 Seven additional coins will come out in succession until the series scheduled completion in 2021.

 Mintage of the brilliant uncirculated 2 oz and 10 oz British Silver Queen's Beasts is not capped and according to the current market demand.
 However, there are maximum mintages in place for the 1 kg, 10 oz, 5 oz and 1 oz proof versions of the coins.

-Due to the overwhelming success of the gold and silver version of the Queen's Beasts coins, the Royal Mint decided to expand the series in 2017 by including a platinum version.
-The new 1 oz Queen's Beasts platinum coins are 99.95% pure and have a face value of £100.
+The Royal Mint started issuing the British Platinum Queen's Beasts in 2017 in the wake of the successful market introduction of the gold and silver version of the coins.
+The new 1 oz platinum coins of the Queen's Beasts series are 99.95% pure and have a face value of £100.
 For now, only brilliant uncirculated coins are issued.
 They are very thin with a thickness of just 1 mm and 32.69 mm in diameter.
 The first inaugural issue shows the Lion of England on the reverse and a portrait of Queen Elizabeth II on the obverse.
 The reverse design of the 2nd coin shows the Griffin of Edward III.
-When the series eventually ends, a total of 10 coins will have been released.
+When this coin series eventually ends, a total of 10 coins will have been released.